Bugatti 57SC Atlantic (1936) "La Voiture Noire"

 To create ‘La Voiture Noire’, we used our supremely accurate digital scanning on R.B.
 Pope’s model, kindly allowed by its current owner Ralph Lauren, and, with the cooperation of Bugatti's automotive historian Julius Kruta, developed this stunningly detailed and precise replica at scale.
 Using archived images and 3D data acquired from one of only two confirmed surviving examples of the 57SC Atlantic, this is without doubt the best reference to chassis number 57453 in existence.
 This fine scale model has been handcrafted and finished in our workshops with the co-operation and assistance of the manufacturer regarding original finishes, materials, archive imagery and drawings.
 Furthermore, the prototype model has undergone detailed scrutiny by the manufacturer’s engineering and design teams to ensure complete accuracy of representation.

-The Bugatti 57SC Atlantic 'La Voiture Noire' is limited to only 99 editions.
+The Bugatti 57SC Atlantic 'La Voiture Noire' is limited to only 99 pieces.

 Elevate your 1:8 scale collection with one of our elegant, harmonious and handcrafted display cabinets, stands or plinths.